adjustyourtone/FSND_casting_agency/README.md

 psql test_castingagency < test_castingagency.psql
 ```

 Once this is done, you will have a new database filled with dummy data to use for testing purposes.
+If you desire, you can use this for testing with Postman as well.

 ##### Reconfigure Application